 Part of your purpose in learning to deal with the pain, disappointment, and suffering that is part of the human condition.

-Discovering and creating your purpose does not completely take away all the pain of life, but it can give you the vision and love you need to keep moving through the pain.
-It can also help you understand how to transform your pain for your good and the good of the whole earth.
+Discovering and creating your purpose does not completely take away all the pain of life.
+It can, however, give you the vision and love you need to keep moving through the pain.
+And it can also help you understand how to transform your pain for your good and the good of the whole earth.

 Does My Job Have to Match My Purpose?

 Sometimes people’s jobs DO match their purpose.
 Sometimes, however, people’s jobs are more of a vehicle that give them the time or money or connections to live their purpose.
 Both of those types of jobs are okay.

 Before I end this post and give you some questions and activities to help you pursue your purpose, I wanted to tell you a little bit about my experience finding my purpose.